 Large Scale Networking

 AI training requires large-scale GPU clusters and distributed parallel computing.
-NADDOD's N9500 series, based on a multi-rail interconnect architecture, supports flexible expansion with Broadcom Tomahawk 5 chip-based switches (64-port 800G OSFP / 128-port 400G QSFP112), scaling up to 32K GPU clusters.
+NADDOD's N9500 series, based on a multi-rail interconnect architecture, supports flexible expansion with Broadcom Tomahawk 5 chip-based switches (64-port 800G OSFP / 128-port 400G QSFP112).

 - Each POD contains 64 GPU servers and up to 64 PODs, with 8 ToR switches per POD.